okta/okta-developer-docs/packages/@okta/vuepress-site/code/android/index.md

 ## Add sign-in with Okta to your app

 There are two ways to integrate sign-in with Okta to your app.
-The easiest to integrate is the redirect model which uses the Okta-hosted Sign-In Widget.
-You open the widget, Okta processes the sign-in attempt, and sends the result to your app.
+The easiest to integrate is the redirect model that uses the Okta-hosted Sign-In Widget.
+You open the widget, Okta processes the sign-in attempt, and then sends the result to your app.
 The other is the embedded model, where you manage each step in the sign-in flow.
-See [Overview of the mobile Identity Engine SDK](/docs/guides/mobile-idx-sdk-overview/ios/main/) for more detail.
+See [Overview of the mobile Identity Engine SDK](/docs/guides/mobile-idx-sdk-overview/android/main/) for more detail.

 ### Use the redirect model

-This method works with both Okta Identity Engine and Okta Classic.
+This method works with both Okta Identity Engine and Okta Classic Engine.

 SDK: [Okta Mobile SDK for Kotlin](https://github.com/okta/okta-mobile-kotlin).